lowRISC/opentitan/hw/ip/flash_ctrl/doc/dv/index.md

 It can be created manually by invoking [`regtool`]({{< relref "util/reggen/doc" >}}):

 #### Sequence cfg
-An efficient way to develop test sequences is by providing some random varibles that are used to configure the DUT / drive stimulus.
+An efficient way to develop test sequences is by providing some random variables that are used to configure the DUT / drive stimulus.
 The random variables are constrained using weights and knobs that can be controlled.
 These weights and knobs take on a "default" value that will result in the widest exploration of the design state space, when the test sequence is randomized and run as-is.
-To steer the randomization towards a particular distribution or to achieve interesting combinations of the random variables, the test sequence can be extended to create a spacialized variant.
+To steer the randomization towards a particular distribution or to achieve interesting combinations of the random variables, the test sequence can be extended to create a specialized variant.
 In this extended sequence, nothing would need to be done, other than setting those weights and knobs appropriately.
 This helps increase the likelihood of hitting the design corners that would otherwise be difficult to achieve, while maximizing reuse.